bowman2001/perplexdoc/content/doc/preview/markdownpreview/index.md

 ### Unordered list

-* List item
+- List item
-* Another item
+- Another item
-* And another item
+- And another item

 ### Nested unordered and ordered list

-* Item 1
+- Item 1

-  1. First sub-item
+  1. First sub-item of the first item

-  3. Second sub-item
+  2. Second sub-item of the first item

-* Item 2
+- Item 2

-  1. First sub-item of second item
+  1. First sub-item of the second item

-  2. Second sub-item of second item
+  2. Second sub-item of the second item

 ### Definition list